-- 11.1 The Committee has given delegated authority to the Director of Economy, Transport and Environment to determine planning applications in certain circumstances and in accordance with the Scheme of Authorisation and Delegation. - 11.2 In determining any application submitted pursuant to the Town and Country Planning Act 1990 the County Council will follow the Guidelines adopted and attached in Annex B. This will be subject to change from time to time to reflect Government guidance, and changes in statutory law and case law. - 11.3 Members of the Committee are at liberty to disagree with the recommendation made by the Officers.
-Where the Committee does not adopt the recommendation the reasons for not adopting the recommendation must be clearly stated to the Chair.
-The reasons will be compiled in writing by the officers and will be displayed to the Committee or read out by the Chair before the alternative recommendation is put to the Committee.
-The reasons must be justified with reference to any relevant planning policy and/or any relevant material considerations, be based on evidence, and be clear and unambiguous.
-Members may seek advice from the Officers on the appropriate wording of the reasons for disagreeing with the recommendation. - 11.4 The Committee shall have the right to defer consideration of any planning matter at its discretion.
+- 11.1 The Committee has given delegated authority to the Director of Economy, Transport and Environment to determine planning applications in certain circumstances and in accordance with the Scheme of Authorisation and Delegation. - 11.2 In determining any application submitted pursuant to the Town and Country Planning Act 1990 the County Council will follow the Guidelines adopted and attached in Annex B. This will be subject to change from time to time to reflect Government guidance, and changes in statutory law and case law. - 11.3 Members of the Committee are at liberty to disagree with the recommendation made by the Officers, but upon voting not to adopt the recommendation the reasons for their disagreement must be set out in writing and given to the Legal Adviser at the meeting.
+The reasons must be justified with reference to any relevant planning policy and/or any relevant material considerations, be based on evidence, and be clear and unambiguous. - 11.4 The Committee shall have the right to defer consideration of any planning matter at its discretion.
 The reason for deferral must relate to relevant planning considerations and shall be recorded in the minutes of the Committee meeting.
-Members may seek advice from the Officers on the appropriate wording of the reasons for deferral of the recommendation

-Determining Rights of Way, Town or Village Greens and Common Registration Matters
+Determining Rights of Way, Village Greens and Common Registration Matters

-- 11.5 The Committee has given delegated authority to the Director of Culture, Communities and Business Services for the determination of Orders made under Section 53 Wildlife and Countryside Act 1981 and various Orders under the Highways Act 1980 (Annex D).
-However, items will still be brought to Committee if it is considered appropriate by Officers (i.e. if it is controversial). - 11.6 The Committee shall have the right to defer any consideration of any regulatory matter at its discretion.
+- 11.5 The Committee has given delegated authority to the Director of Culture, Communities and Business Services for the determination of Orders made under Section 53 Wildlife and Countryside Act 1981 and various Orders under the Highways Act 1980.
+However, items will still be brought to Committee if it is considered appropriate by Officers (i.e. if is controversial). - 11.6 The Committee shall have the right to defer any consideration of any regulatory matter at its discretion.
 The reason for deferral must relate to the relevant legal tests that are required to be satisfied and shall be recorded in the minutes of the meeting.